Matt Wallner Player Props: Twins vs. White Sox

-Matt Wallner -- 2-for-4 in his last game -- will be in action for the Minnesota Twins against the Chicago White Sox, with Lance Lynn on the mound, on July 21 at 8:10 PM ET.
+Matt Wallner -- 1-for-3 in his last game -- will be in action for the Minnesota Twins against the Chicago White Sox, with Dylan Cease on the mound, on July 22 at 7:15 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Mariners.
+He had a one-hit showing in his most recent game (1-for-3) against the White Sox.

 Matt Wallner Game Info & Props vs. the White Sox